codedragon/refactor_lightning/slides.md

 ## Step 1

+Write the bare minimum test.
+Yes, this bit of code is obviously doing a lot.
+But, for it to work most of the time, what needs to have been accomplished by the end?

+## Step 2

 Write out in prose (or say outloud) what is happening in the function/block of code that you want to refactor.

 We are opening up a window, and setting its resolution, and then opening up a second window, and setting its resolution.
 Then we are setting other properties for the windows, lenses and cameras<!-- .element: class="fragment" data-fragment-index="1" -->